AzumattDev/WardIsLove/README.md

 * Different bubble modes
     * (Default) Enemy spawns will query the range to prevent spawning inside base
     * (No Monsters) Enemy monsters will not target players inside the ward's radius
+* Configurable bubble colors!
+* Pushout Creatures/Players.
+BUBBLE MUST BE ON!
+(If they are already inside your bubble, you deal with the consequences).
+This change also means that if the bubble is on, it blocks arrows and other projectiles.
 * Health/Stamina Boosts for all players inside ward
 * Show area marker for the ward
 * Indestructible structures can be defined for further custom config (inside ward) (FULL LIST IN CONFIG)